areej-i/fairy-games/README.md

 # fairy-games
 Gaming social media app where users can create accounts and play amongst other users connected on the server.
 They may also add(and remove) users as friends as well as message users.
 Users that play and win more games can earn badges to display on their profile.

-Currently changes are being made to add more games to the site.
+Currently changes are being made to add games to the site.

 This project uses Javascript, CSS, and PUG (aka pug.js, a template engine for HTML) To run: Must have node.js installed, you can download it at https://nodejs.org/en/download/